-The Target Investment Zone Workforce Development Program is designed to expand Living Classrooms’ workforce/economic development strategies throughout the Baltimore Target Investment Zone; a 2.5 square-mile corridor located within East Baltimore where Living Classrooms is working with key partners to deliver targeted services in an effort to disrupt the cycle of generational poverty.
-Our workforce development program connects adults that are low-skilled, unemployed, underemployed, and dislocated workers to career training and high wage employment opportunities.
+The Target Investment Zone Workforce Development Program is designed to expand Living Classrooms’ workforce/economic development strategies throughout the Baltimore Target Investment Zone (TIZ); a 2.5 square-mile corridor located within East Baltimore where Living Classrooms is working with key partners to deliver targeted services in an effort to address the economic divide that exists in communities of color in Baltimore and reduce the interrelated issues of poverty, high crime, low educational levels, and poor health that can be directly traced to deeply embedded racial inequities in education, social services, and even basic human rights.
+Our workforce development program connects adults that are low skilled, unemployed, underemployed, and dislocated workers to career training and high wage employment opportunities.

-Our team also collaborates strategically with industry partners to deliver and offer advanced skills training classes that meet national standards of certification and provide technical integrity to those wanting to enter into targeted or specializedindustries.
-For example, our Resilient Jobs Training program offered in partnership with Power52, a community solar company, offers members an opportunity to receive accredited technical training and become certified professionals within the renewable and solar energy career field(s).
+Our team also collaborates strategically with industry partners to deliver and offer advanced skills training classes that meet national standards of certification and provide technical integrity to those wanting to enter targeted or specialized industries, such as IT, medical assisting, construction, and retail.

-Through partnerships and high-level training such as our Resilient Jobs Training program, members of the Target Investment Zone Workforce Development Program are given invaluable skills and competencies that ensure that they are professionally competitive and qualified to enter into high-wage/high demand occupations.
+Through partnerships and high-level training members of the Target Investment Zone Workforce Development Program obtain invaluable skills and competencies that ensure that they are professionally competitive and qualified to enter into high wage/high demand occupations.

 People were served at our Workforce Development Center in 2019.

 Industry-recognized certifications were earned in 2019.

 Unemployed or underemployed adults were enrolled in our skills training programs in 2019.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity.